 1. No seaming

 This is very high on the list for a lot of people!
-When you knit a sweater or cardigan from the top down there is very little sewing up to do.
+When you knit a jumper or cardigan from the top down there is very little sewing up to do.
 There might be a little bit of seaming, or at the least, ends to sew in - but if you don't like sewing up, this is the method for you!

 2. Alteration as you go

-You can begin with a neckline and know straight away whether it is going to be too small, too wide, too deep - and, if you are presented with options at this point, you can alter your sweater to fit.
+You can begin with a neckline and know straight away whether it is going to be too small, too wide, too deep - and, if you are presented with options at this point, you can alter your jumper to fit.

 3. Raglan placing